 Today, the NCQA continues that mission by offering accreditation and other credentialing services to physicians, health plans, population health programs, and more.
 The accreditation process helps to ensure that providers maintain the highest quality standards in their care delivery.

 In 2008, Congress enacted the Medicare Improvements for Patients and Providers Act (MIPPA) in order to expand Medicare and Medicaid access for elderly, low-income, and minority beneficiaries.

 The primary goal of this legislation was to improve Medicare access and affordability, but it has also paved the way for many other healthcare quality initiatives like the CMS value-based care program.

 CMS established the Hospital Value-Based Purchasing Program (HVBP) in 2012 to reward hospitals for high-quality care.
 The program aims to incentivize higher quality care by reimbursing providers based on four quality measures:

 - Care coordination

-The HVBP reimbursement model is a stark contrast to traditional fee-for-service payments, which instead reward providers based on the volume, not value, of their services.
+The HVBP reimbursement model is a stark contrast to traditional fee-for-service payments, which instead reward providers based on the volume, rather than the value, of their services.
 This alternative payment model is just one of several different CMS incentive-based reimbursement programs intended to improve healthcare quality.

 In 2015, for instance, CMS introduced the Merit-Based Incentive Payment System (MIPS) to determine payment adjustments—including both bonuses and penalties—based on quality performance.
 CMS has tested other quality-based reimbursement models, as well, like the Comprehensive Care for Joint Replacement (CJR) model.
 This model aims to improve care quality and lower costs for Medicare beneficiaries undergoing hip and knee replacements.